Ynehra24/lab3-contextual-bandit/README.md

 # Contextual Bandit – User Classification and News Recommendation

 ## Overview

-This project implements a **contextual bandit-based recommendation system** that predicts user contexts and learns to recommend appropriate news categories using reinforcement learning techniques.
+This python implementation of a **contextual bandit based system for recommendations** preducts user context and learns to recommend the appropriate news category to a user through reinforcement learning techniques

-The pipeline performs:
+In this pipeline we perform the following steps:

-1. Data loading and preprocessing
+1. Data loading, then preprocessing
-2. Feature engineering and encoding
+2. Encoding of features
-3. Context classification using supervised learning
+3. Classification and context learning
-4. Context-to-arm mapping
+4. Mapping context to the arms
-5. Bandit learning using multiple strategies
+5. Bandit learns using multiple strategies
-6. Reward evaluation and visualization
+6. Evaluation and comparison of strategies
-7. News article recommendation
+7. Recommendation of news articles

-The system simulates a real-world scenario where user behavior and demographic features are used to personalize content recommendations.
+This simulates real-world scenarios where user behavior and demographic features are used to personalize content recommendation.

 ---